-Windows 10 RS3 (Version 1709) Installation .isos can be Downloaded from Microsoft by visiting their website.
-Open up Google Chrome:
+Windows 10 Version 1709 Installation .isos can be Downloaded from Microsoft by visiting their website.

 This will take you to the software download page for the Windows 10 Media Creation Tool if you are using a computer that is running Windows 7 or later.